What is it?

 The Emergency Response Coordination Centre (ERCC) is the heart of the EU Civil Protection Mechanism.
 It coordinates the delivery of assistance to disaster-stricken countries, such as relief items, expertise, civil protection teams and specialised equipment.

-The ERCC operates 24/7 and can help any country inside or outside the EU affected by a major disaster upon request from the national authorities or a UN body.
+The ERCC operates 24/7.
+It can help any country inside or outside the EU affected by a major disaster upon request from the national authorities or a UN body.

 Why is this important?